 Nurses relocating to the UK are required to take the International English Language Testing System (IELTS) exam to prove that they are proficient in speaking and understanding the English language.

-To pass the IELTS exam, you must acheive a minimum score of 7.0 in three of the four academic areas - reading, listening and speaking, and a score of 6.5 in writing.
-These IELTS scores are the minimum accepted by the Nursing and Midwifery Council (NMC) in order to register as a registered nurse in the UK.
+To pass the IELTS exam, you must achieve a minimum score of 7.0 in three of the four academic areas - reading, listening and speaking, and a score of 6.5 in writing.
+These IELTS scores are the minimum accepted by the Nursing and Midwifery Council (NMC) to register as a registered nurse in the UK.
 If you do not achieve these scores, you will not be able to work as a nurse in an English-speaking country.

-Scores can be taken from two separate tests, as long as they are within six months of each other, and you score a minimum 6.5 in all papers.
+Scores can be taken from two separate tests, as long as they are within six months of one another, and you score a minimum of 6.5 in all papers.
 For more information, please click here or visit the NMC website.

 If you have previously completed an IELTS exam within the last two years, you will not be required to take another test and your certificate will be sent off straight away for registration with the NMC.

 Nurses from the Philippines

 We work with Philippine Anglo Language Solutions Ltd (PALS) to offer structured English language courses to nurses in the Philippines.
 PALS have two study centres located in Cebu and Manila.

 The study programme includes classroom sessions, webinars, an intensive training course (for two weeks, four weeks or three months), and a one-to-one session before your test date.

 Your dedicated Medacs Healthcare consultant will help you through the process and explain where you can take your test.
 Globally, the IELTS exam is available in 120 countries at over 1,100 test centres.
 To find your nearest IELTS test centre, click here.